chiefGui/jquery.model/README.md

 bower install jquery.model
 ```

+Do not forgot to call the `jquery.model(.min).js` and `jquery.model.css` in your
+HTML's markup &ndash; they are necessary to get Model working.

 ### Usage

 Model is decoupled and free.
 There's no pattern you have to follow to use it.